lzbuuu/scHashFormer/README.md

 # scHashFormer
-The code of Hash-Accelerated Graph Transformer for Large-Scale scRNA-Seq Clustering
+The code of Fast and Scalable scRNA-seq Clustering via Local Attention